devspace-sh/devspace/README.md

 ## Architecture & Workflow
 ![DevSpace Workflow](docs/website/static/img/processes/workflow-devspace.png)

 DevSpace runs as a single binary CLI tool directly on your computer and ideally, you use it straight from the terminal within your IDE.
-DevSpace does not require a server-side component as it communicates directly to your Kubernetes cluster using your kube context, just like kubectl.
+DevSpace does not require a server-side component as it communicates directly to your Kubernetes cluster using your kube-context, just like kubectl.

 <br>